jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-4/EN-template-for-analysis.md

 ## 4. Potential Story

-We are exploring the percentage of the Indigenous population who have been able to graduate with a university degree/diploma.
+We are exploring the number of the Indigenous population who have been able to graduate with a university degree/diploma.
 We could further dissect this topic by gaining more potential data.
 For example, we would need an exact number of graduates from the universities within the ward of the City of Ottawa - any major universities in the city such as Carleton University or University of Ottawa.
 If we wanted to get more data for specific years, we would interview families with Indigenous ancestors and get more data through that method.
 To further our story regarding Indigenous citizens studying at universities in Ottawa, we could gain some interesting insights if we were to interview high school students planning on going to universities in the City of Ottawa ward.
 We could also conduct interviews to talk about any struggles or if there is enough support and resources behind them.
 There is an “Indigenous Affairs” program at UOttawa, we could discuss the encouragement behind Indigenous students aspiring to attend universities.
 This program fosters learning opportunities for Indigenous students at the University of Ottawa, as well, engages in the process of  “indigenization”- this would be interesting to discuss and would help support our narrative.

-Narrative questions:
+**Narrative Questions:**
-Is the educational engagement for post-secondary equivalent for non-Indigenous youth and First Nation youth? (refer to First Nations youth)
+* Is the educational engagement for post-secondary equivalent for non-Indigenous youth and First Nation youth? (refer to First Nations youth)
-Why may there be a gap between the number of non-Indigenous and Indigenous peoples who graduate from university?
+* Why may there be a gap between the number of non-Indigenous and Indigenous peoples who graduate from university?
-Moving forward, what are some ways we can close this gap?
+* Moving forward, what are some ways we can close this gap?

 ## 5. Conclusion

 As a group, we felt as though the most challenging part was coming up with the initial story.
 We first had to come up with a few options, just to make it easier for us to decide on one topic.
 We then had to cut down the data and find what elements were the most relevant to us.
 We feel as though our story is significant to the context of being in university and its a great conversation to have, on the topic of diversity in schools in the Ottawa region.
 This story we’ve chosen is rewarding because we can learn things from researching about this topic in particular and bring forth meaningful data that can teach and show us strengths and flaws in our educational system, here in Ottawa.
 We did struggle with gaps within our data.
-For example, we had cut down our data to relevant topics regarding Indigenous populations as well as the number of graduates from Ottawa universities; but an “issue” we ran into was the totals under each category we chose were all the same: “Indigenous identity for the population in private households”, “Registered or Treaty Indian status for the population in private households” and “Indigenous ancestry for the population in private households”, all had the total of 1000935.
+For example, we had cut down our data to relevant topics regarding Indigenous populations as well as the number of graduates from Ottawa universities; but an “issue” we ran into was the totals under each category we chose were all the same: “Indigenous identity for the population in private households”, “Registered or Treaty Indian status for the population in private households” and “Indigenous ancestry for the population in private households”, all had the total of 1,000935.
 However, what we needed to identify was the exact number of Indigenous peoples who graduated with a university degree and we had no means of identifying or calculating that number.

 ## 6. References